 Contexts and Dependency Injection (CDI)

-You can enable CDI support when creating a new project or module, or add CDI support to an existing module.
+You can enable CDI support when creating a project or module.
+You can as well add CDI support for an existing module.

 Create a new Java Enterprise project with CDI